UGURAKSAHIN/UGURAKSAHIN/README.md

 - 👀 I’m interested in Software Enginneering, Artificial Intelligence, Power Electronics
 - 🌱 I’m currently learning C# and ASP.Net Core MVC
 - 💞️ I’m looking to collaborate on research and development center
-- 📫 How to reach me from Linkediln, Kariyer.Net
+- 📫 How to reach me from uguraksahin1903@gmail.com